lizhanmit/learning-notes/spark-note/spark-note.md

 #### Broadcast Variables

+Broadcast variables let you save a large **immutable** value on all the worker nodes and reuse it across many Spark actions without re-sending it to the cluster.

 - Use `SparkContext.broadcast(<var>)` to create a broadcast variable from a normal variable, which is cached on each machine.
 - The broadcast variable is like a wrapper of its corresponding normal variable.
 - The broadcasted data is cached in serialized form and deserialized before running each task.
+- All functions in the cluster can access the broadcast variable, thereby you do not need to repeatedly send the original normal variable to all nodes.
 - After the broadcast variable is created, it should be used instead of the original normal variable in any functions run on the cluster.
-- All functions in the cluster can access the broadcast variable, thereby you do not need to repeatedly send the original normal variable to all nodes.
-- After creating the broadcast variable, the original normal variable cannot be modified (is **read-only**).
+And the original normal variable cannot be modified (is **read-only**).
 Consequently, the broadcast variable on all nodes are the same.
 - **When to use**: when a very large variable need to be used repeatedly.

 For instance,